guilherme00pereira/wp28core/README.md

 ### Usage

-Clone this repository into a **"lib"** directory on plugin's root folder.
+Clone this repository into a **"\lib\Core"** directory at plugin's root folder on WordPress.
 Execute replace.php script to update namespace, passing the value as -n parameter.

 ### Conventions